by Martin Maenza

 Barry looked at his wife.
 “Iris, sorry,” he said.
 “We’ll be back as quick as possible.
 You just keep enjoying the park, and we’ll be back before you know it.”

 Iris glanced at the two.
 They were practically jumping out of their skin, ready to rush off into action.
-“OK, fine,” she said.
+“Okay, fine,” she said.
 “I’ll see you two–” They were gone before she could finish her sentence with “–later.”

 After finding some privacy behind one of the buildings and with a click of the triggers on their special rings, Barry Allen and Wally West let their hidden costumes expand into the air upon release.
 In a blink of the eye, the two men were clad in their costumes.
 “Where should we start looking?” the yellow-costumed Kid Flash asked.